Bukichi Miki: Early life

-In pre-war politics
+Political career

+Pre-war

 In 1913, Miki was elected to the Ushigome ward assembly.
 Soon after, he ran for a seat in the House of Representatives but was defeated.
 In 1916, he joined the Kenseikai and in 1917, he won a seat in that year's general elections to the House.

 Miki distinguished himself in his new role as a member of the House.
 Above all, he more than earned his nickname, "the heckling general", through his trenchant criticisms of the government.
 He also caught the eye of Osachi Hamaguchi following his spirited debate with Home Minister Takejiro Tokonami in defense of universal suffrage.
 After that Hamaguchi became his political mentor.

 In 1920, Miki toured Siberia for one month as a member of a committee of inquiry for the Imperial Diet concerning the Siberian expedition.
 The tour led Miki to the conclusion that the expedition was interference in the internal affairs of another nation, inspired by the militaristic ambitions of the army which were steeped in the traditions of the Meiji oligarchy.
 Therefore, he wrote up an open letter and a speech for question period that held the militarists, oligarchs, and bureaucrats accountable for the war and sought to link the neutralization of these forces to the establishment of true parliamentary democracy.
 With a view to also using it to force the resignation of incumbent Prime Minister Takashi Hara, Miki handed in the completed manuscript to Takaaki Kato, president of the Kenseikai, through Hamaguchi.
 However, Miki was disheartened when the manuscript was rejected by Kato and Hamaguchi who advised him to focus on internal matters for fear his revelations about the origins of the war would damage Japan's international reputation.
 Even so, they were both deeply impressed by the depth and detail of his work.